-In light of the financial impact of the Covid-19 crisis , the approach to the development of the budget has needed to be adjusted with a focus on in year savings for 2020/21 and a re-forecast of the 2021/22 budget and medium term.
-The levels of financial challenge and uncertainty are unprecedented which have also led to scenario planning being introduced to the development of the July 2020 MTFP with the Least Worst, Middle and Worst case increasing the year one target by £6m, £14m and £16m respectively dependent on the shortfall of Government support and impact on long term income streams.
+The approach to the development of the budget has needed to be adjusted with £7 million of inyear savings for 2020/21 and a re-forecast of the 2021/22 budgets and medium term financial projections.
+The levels of uncertainty led to scenario planning being introduced to the development of the July 2020 MTFP with the Least Worst, Middle and Worst case increasing the year one target by £6m, £14m and £16m respectively dependent on the shortfall of Government support and impact on long term income streams.